 INFORMATION FOR ARTISTS

-Open Studios Sunshine Coast 2021 is the most exciting opportunity for artists living and working on the Sunshine Coast.
-The event is going to be held over two weekends in 2021 March and is bridged by 5 days of workshops.
+Open Studios Sunshine Coast 2022 is the most exciting opportunity for artists living and working on the Sunshine Coast.
+The event will be held over two weekends from 19-27th March, 2022 and is bridged by 5 days of workshops.
 It will attract visitors to the region and offers artists the opportunity to showcase their work and attract sales.

 Open Studios Sunshine Coast 2022 features artists opening their studios to the public with the option of also running a workshop.
 We aim to provide greater opportunity for the public to access the visual arts, to showcase our local artists, and to provide a series of creative workshops curated by artists that encourage community participation and celebrates diversity.

-The first weekend, the 20th & 21st will see the Hinterland open its artists’ studio doors, with the coastal areas the following weekend 27th & 28th March with the option of opening during the week.
+The first weekend, the 19-20th March will see the Coastal trails open their doors, with the hinterland areas the following weekend 26-27th March with the option of opening during the week.
 This is bridged by 5 days of artists’ workshops available to the public and to artists of all levels.